ekomsSavior/Spam-Jam/README.md

 Write your own mesh command payloads (future extensibility coming!)

+EXTRA SPAM-JAM FEATURES: 📄 mesh_bot_listener.py

+This script turns your BLE device into an active mesh bot listener.

+Setup Instructions:

+1. Open the file in a text editor.

+2. Replace the `TARGET_MAC` value with the MAC address of the device you want to connect to.

+3. Run the script with:

+   sudo python3 mesh_bot_listener.py

+What it does:

+✅ Listens for incoming BLE mesh commands like `scan`, `scan_jam`, or `scan_spam`

+✅ Executes them in real time

+✅ Can be run on Raspberry Pis, laptops, or other BLE-capable gear

+This tool is optional, but helpful if you're building a physical mesh of devices and want each node to act automatically on received commands.

+!!Make sure the MAC is part of your mesh_nodes.txt file!!

 ⚠️ Legal Disclaimer

 Spam Jam is for educational and research use only.